wbreeze/poui/docs/Etapa06.md

 In this stage we'll develop some more of the click behavior on items.
 We would like the behavior to be consistent and reversible.

-Right now we have the not yet ordered items as "the rest", in an unordered list rendered at the bottom of the ordering.
-Clicking one of them places them last in the order above.
+Right now we have "the rest" in an unordered list rendered at the bottom of the ordering.
+Clicking one of them places it last in the order above.

 We can generalize this to clicking an unordered item in any place within the order.
 Clicking the item raises it to last before the